 Festivals are a significant part of Yemen's culture, and they usually attract vast numbers of tourists.
 Some of the festivals that take place in Yemen are Muslim festivals such as Eid al-Adha and Eid-Ul-Fitr.
-Another popular festival is the Sana'a Summer Festival which usually lasts for an entire month.
+Another popular festival is the Sana'a Summer Festival which usually lasts for an entire month and is put on by the ministry of tourism to encourage the economy.
+It features folk dances, traditional fashion shows and art displays.
 The Bab al-Yemen carnival, held at the start of the celebration, is one of the most popular attractions during the festivities.

 The food served in Yemen has been influenced by some foreign societies such as the Indians and the Ottomans.
 Indian influence is particularly common in meals prepared in the country's southern region, while foods prepared in the northern region of Yemen have a distinctive Ottoman influence.
 Kitchens in the different regions of Yemen have some similar features, but one of the essential ones is a circular clay oven necessary for preparing Yemeni flatbread which is typically eaten with saltah, a stew with meat vegetables, and sometimes eggs.
 Although saltah is the most well-known Yemeni dish, it has its roots in Turkey.
 The people of Yemen, however, made the recipe their own by using a unique blend of indigenous spices.
 Another well-known Yemeni dish is ogda, another type of stew which can be prepared in a variety of ways depending on what ingredients are available.

 The most important fruits and vegetables in Yemen are potatoes, tomatoes, and onions since they are used in the preparation of most of the meals.
 Mutton and chicken are the most widely consumed meat varieties in the country.
 Pork is not eaten as it is prohibited by Sharia law, while beef is costly and consumed rarely.

 Music And Dance